youshy/BloomFilter/README.md

 ---

+<b>Q</b>: Does the bloom filter tells me for sure if I have my thing in the storage?

+<b>A</b>: Well, no. It just tell that it might be there or it's definitely not there.

+---

 <b>Q</b>: Which hash function have you used in this implementation?

 <b>A</b>: Nothing fancy - Input string is splitted, then mapped each character code from UTF-16 and summed the numerical value of input string.